EthanYidong/r2auto_nav/unhandled.md

-- [ ] reaching a position that is not traversable
-- [ ] not finding a suitable gap
+- [ ] use easing for turn left and turn right states